 After beginning his career in the oil industry, Nick spent many years in the City of London where he was employed as an equity investment analyst specialising in valuing assets and companies in the oil and gas sector.
 He now works as a consultant both to the energy and to the investment industries, and as a financial trainer.

-Nick chairs the Finance and Investment Sub Committee of the Board and works closely with the Executive Director of Finance and Operations.
+Nick chairs the Investment Sub Committee of the Board and works closely with the Executive Director of Finance and Operations.
 He is also a member of the Board of EDoN, the Early Detection of Neurodegenerative diseases initiative, representing the interests of ARUK in promoting the success of that initiative.

-Dr Rupert Evenett is the chair of ARUK’s Audit and Risk Sub Committee, which has oversight of all areas of financial audit, risk and compliance.
-He joined ARUK as a Trustee in 2014 and brings vast experience from investment and finance roles in the private and public sectors, as well as social enterprise and the voluntary and educational sectors.
+Dr Rupert Evenett is the chair of the Audit and Risk Sub Committee, which has oversight of all areas of financial audit, risk and compliance.
+He joined as a Trustee in 2014 and brings vast experience from investment and finance roles in the private and public sectors, as well as social investment and wide board experience in the charity and educational sectors.
 He is also a chartered accountant.

-He plays a key role at ARUK working with different departments, to ensure there is strong oversight of all areas of risk and compliance.
+He plays a key role at Alzheimer’s Research UK working with different departments, to ensure there is strong oversight of all areas of risk and compliance.